adamsarpatki/manticore/content/post/tools_of_the_trade_analog/tools_of_the_trade_analog.md

 One of the most important decisions to make when starting a map is to select the appropriate paper for your project.
 Sure, you can start with printer paper, for practicing mountains or trees, but you might not want to draw a whole world map on that.
 Printer paper is quite thin, it doesn’t hold up that well to erasing or certain techniques, therefore I think it’s best not to bother with it.

 What I recommend instead is to buy some cheap, maybe even off-brand 180 g/m2 drawing paper.
-In Hungary, a stationary shop called Pirex has its own brand of paper for technical drawings, and they work well for pen & paper technique and are quite cheap.
+In Hungary, a stationary shop called Pirex has its own brand of paper for technical drawings, and it works well for pen & paper techniques and is quite cheap.
 I’m sure there are local alternatives where you live.

-However, brands like Canson, Strathmore, and Fabriano are really popular and widely available, I’m sure you can find something made by them that’s suited to your needs.
+However, brands like Canson, Strathmore, and Fabriano are really popular and widely available, I’m certain you can find something in their catalog that’s suited to your needs.
 They have an overwhelming amount of pads and notebooks, so I recommend you check out some reviews before buying.

 ## Pencils